Pound rises against dollar as Boris Johnson quits

-The pound rose against the dollar after news broke that Boris Johnson plans to resign as Conservative Party leader on Thursday morning.
+The pound rose against the dollar after Boris Johnson announced he is to be eventually replaced as prime minister.

-Sterling gained 0.4 per cent to $1.197, as traders priced in the prospect of an end to months of chaos under Mr Johnson’s leadership.
-Mr Johnson will remain in place as prime minister while the Tories decide on a new leader.
+Sterling gained more than 0.4 per cent to $1.2 as traders priced in the prospect of an end to months of chaos under Mr Johnson’s leadership.
+Mr Johnson will remain in place while the Tories decide on a new leader.

 The pound hit a two-year low against the dollar on Tuesday amid growing fears for the future of Britain's economy.